tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 }
 ```

-> More information about block device configuration is on the Equinix Metal™[Custom Partitioning & Raid](https://metal.equinix.com/developers/docs/servers/custom-partitioning-raid/) page.
+> More information about block device configuration is on the Equinix Metal™ [Custom Partitioning & Raid] page.

 The example blob is just the description of the device in hardware data, we will also need an action during provisioning to parse this metadata and actually write these changes to the block device.
-This is the job of the [rootio](https://artifacthub.io/packages/tbaction/tinkerbell-community/rootio) action.
+This is the job of the [rootio] action.

 ```
 actions: